hakasapl/ParallaxGen/README.md

 * The way ParallaxGen finds meshes to update is by checking if the normal or diffuse map with the `_p.dds` or `_m.dds` texture exists.
 If for whatever reason the maps are not named according to that convention, this app will miss it.
 * Uncommonly, some mods will have texture maps defined in the plugin and not in the mesh (or it overrides the mesh).
 These will need an esp patch to work properly (example: Capital Whiterun Expansion does this)
+* The experimental complex material support will not enable complex material if there is no parallax occlusion (alpha layer) in the environment map.
+This is because the way ParallaxGen differentiates normal env maps from complex material maps is whether or not an alpha layer exists.

 ## Future Work